anastasiakiseleva/anastasiyakisialeva.github.io/README.md

 ## About myself

-I've been working the field of technical communication since 2009 writing about various software solutions for end-users and developers.
+I've been working the field of technical communication since 2009 writing about various software solutions for end-users and developers as a full time employee and [consultant](#consulting).

 I'm passionate about making documentation accessible, informative, and easy to read.
 My main focus is on streamlining and improving user scenarios, developing tutorials and how-to guides, writing code samples and API guides.